ποΈ Stack Architecture Guide

 Overview

 flowyml's stack system provides a flexible, modular architecture for running pipelines across different infrastructure environments.
-Similar to ZenML, stacks are composable collections of components that define where and how your pipelines execute.
+Stacks are composable collections of components that define where and how your pipelines execute.

 Core Concepts